 Here we're just going to walk through a simple example of using the wacsinfomgr to modify a few details of our Sabrina set on the white sofa.
-We're going to do three things: set the source to subscription, mark that the set does have a burnt-in logo and add an official icon at solo/gallery010/Sabrina_PinkJumperWhiteSofa.jpg.
+We're going to do three things: set the production date to 12-Aug-2006, set the release date to 07-Dec-2009 and add an official icon at solo/gallery010/Sabrina\PinkJumperWhiteSofa.jpg.
 The first step is to enter these values into the screen as shown above and then click on the Summarise Changes button.

-Set 417 - 131 images Solo image set Sabrina Pink Jumper Blue Jeans White Bra Panties White Sofa Blue Curtain Pink Jumper White Sofa Sabrina 1 scot 55
+Set 2 - 131 images by BKI Solo image set Sabrina Pink Jumper Bluz Jeans White Bra Lacy Panties White Sofa Blue Curtain Sabrina: Casual Sofa Sabrina I net 35 The release date is now set to: 07-Dec-2009 sproddate set to: 12-Aug 2006 The official icon is now set to: babes/gallery001/Sabrina_PinkJumperWhiteSofa.jpg Commit Changes Quit - Return To WACS Main Menu

-ssource changes to: subscription

-sidlogo set to: Y

-someon set to: sologaletyUUSachapera

-Quit - Return To WACS Main Menu